'Massive plans' for Tullamore unveiled including new link road in town centre

 An application for the development of a road link between Church St and O'Connor Square in Tullamore has been submitted to the Department of the Environment by Offaly County Council.

-The council is also ready to go to tender for redevelopment works at Millennium Square on the town's new Main St, Area Engineer, John Connelly told members of the Municipal District at their monthly meeting last week.
+The council is also ready to go to tender for redevelopment works at Millennium Square on the town's new Main St, Area Engineer, John Connelly told members of the Municipal District at their monthly meeting.

 Speaking via Zoom, Mr Connelly reviewed progress on regeneration projects in the district.